certbot/certbot/docs/using.rst

 ``--expand`` tells Certbot to update an existing certificate with a new certificate that contains all of the old domains and one or more additional new domains.
-With the ``--expand`` option, use the ``-d`` option to specify one or more domains.
+With the ``--expand`` option, use the ``-d`` option to specify all existing domains and one or more new domains.

 Example:

 .. code-block:: none

-  certbot --expand --cert-name existing.com -d example.com,newdomain.com
+  certbot --expand -d existing.com -d example.com,newdomain.com

 If you prefer, you can specify the domains individually like this:

 .. code-block:: none

-  certbot --expand --cert-name existing.com -d example.com -d newdomain.com
+  certbot --expand -d existing.com -d example.com -d newdomain.com

+Consider using ``--cert-name`` instead of ``--expand``, as it gives more control over which certificate is modified and it lets you remove domains as well as adding them.

 ``--allow-subset-of-names`` tells Certbot to continue with certificate generation if